LeToNode/Play2.0-CN-doc/javaGuide/JavaRouting.md

 }
 ```

-### Parameters types
+### Parameter types

 For parameters of type `String`, typing the parameter is optional.
-But if you want that Play transform the incoming parameter into a specific scala type, you can explicitly type the parameter:
+If you want Play to transform the incoming parameter into a specific Scala type, you can explicitly type the parameter:

 ```
 GET   /client/:id           controllers.Clients.show(id: Long)
 ```

-And do the same on the corresponding, `show` method definition in the `controllers.Clients` controller:
+And do the same on the corresponding `show` method definition in the `controllers.Clients` controller:

 ```java
 public static Result show(Long id) {